newtheatre/history-project/_shows/21_22/madhouse.md

 ---

-Fresh From the Edinburgh Fringe, NNT Presents "Madhouse"
+Fresh From the Edinburgh Fringe, NNT Presents 'Madhouse'

 Within the confines of a messy kitchen, six students grapple with the modern struggles of youth.
 Overwhelmed by debt, perplexed by romance, suffocated by chaos – for each student, life is an experiment, in which conflict is inevitable.
 Welcome to the Madhouse...